What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 5. Livu Square

-Next up on our self-guided Old Town tour, a break for lunch at Livu Square.
+Next up on our self-guided tour of Old Town Riga, a break for lunch at Livu Square.

 Built in the 20th century after World War II, Livu is a relatively new square by comparison.
 Like Dome Square, it’s lined with lively restaurants and cafés, many featuring live music.
 It’s a great spot for lunch or dinner.